msoler75/pinia-persist-dont-work/README.md

-# Pinia persisted state not working
+# Pinia persisted state not working in Nuxt 3

 Any one can tell me why don't work?